-- Projects should be scoped to address a particular issue or challenge, and the proposal must outline specific expected outcomes and deliverables.
+- – Projects should be scoped to address a particular issue or challenge, and the final proposal must outline specific expected outcomes and deliverables.

-- Any changes to the project scope or length of internship after the funding has been approved has to be communicated to WDI as soon as possible for review and re-approval.
+- – Any potential changes to the project scope or length of internship after the funding has been approved has to be communicated to WDI as soon as possible for review and guidance.

-- WDI will not fund every proposal that is submitted, and accepted proposals may not receive the amount proposed.
+- – WDI will not fund every proposal that is submitted.

-- Budget: Costs related to housing maintained in Ann Arbor will NOT be considered for funding.
-Travel to other cities in the US or in-country are not eligible for WDI funding.
+- Travel to other cities in the US or in-country will not receive additional WDI funding.
 The host organization is responsible for such type of expenses if it is required for project success.